-B. Intention to publish a shelf prospectus of the Company and of Clalbit Finance
+B. Shelf prospectus of the Company and of Clalbit Finance

-Subsequent to the reporting date, approval was received for the submission of a draft for publication of a shelf prospectus based on the Company's financial statements as of March 31, 2019, and a shelf prospectus of Clalbit Finance, based on the financial statements of Clalbit Finance as of March 31, 2019.
+A draft was submitted for publication of a shelf prospectus based on the Company's financial statements as of March 31, 2019, as well as a shelf prospectus of Clalbit Finance, based on Clalbit Finance's financial statements as of March 31, 2019.

-The publication of the shelf prospectuses depends on the receipt of approval from the required organs, and approval from the relevant authorities.
+The publication of the shelf prospectuses is subject to the receipt of approval from the required organs, and approval from the relevant authorities.